Do you need Maine Bowhunter education?

 You must be at least 10 years old to take this online course.

-You must be a resident of Maine to take the online course.
+You do not have to be a resident of Maine to take this online course.

 Hunter education is currently required in all 50 states, 10 Canadian provinces, three Northwest Territories, and Mexico.
 A separate bowhunter education course is required in many of the states, provinces, and other countries to comply with the bowhunting laws and regulations in those jurisdictions.